Guides - Upcoming Changes Related to Network Infrastructure Upgrades

-Migration of Compute Instances: Once a data center has started the network infrastructure upgrades, live migrations will be scheduled for all Compute Instances that do not reside on upgraded hardware.
-This live migration will occur while your Compute Instance is powered on and operating normally.
-After the migration has been successfully completed, there may be a brief period of downtime while the Compute Instance is rebooted.
+Migration of Compute Instances: Once a data center has started the network infrastructure upgrades, live migrations are scheduled for all Compute Instances that do not reside on upgraded hardware.
+This live migration occurs while your Compute Instance is powered on and operating normally.
+Immediately following a successful live migration, there may be a small amount of packet loss as traffic is routed to the newer hardware.

 Update IP failover configuration: If you have configured IP failover for a public IPv4 address, review the Configuring IP Failover on a Compute Instance guide to learn more about configuring IP failover using BGP.
 If you were using a now deprecated IPv6 /116 pool for IP failover, consider using an IPv6 /64 range instead.
 You can configure BGP ahead of time, but will not be able to test or use the configuration until after your Compute Instances are migrated to upgraded hardware.